aday651/aday651.github.io/_pages/teaching.md

   - /teaching.html
 ---

+Currently (Summer 2021) I am helping mentor the [Public Interest Technology Data Science Corps (PITDSC)](https://stat.columbia.edu/2021-public-interest-technology-data-science-corps-projects/) program between [Columbia University](https://www.columbia.edu/) and [Lehman College](http://lehman.edu/), which is a REU program focusing on data science research questions with an obvious societal impact.

-Over the past couple of years, I've taught the following courses:
+I have taught the following courses:

 * (Summer 2019-2021) "Core Mathematical Skills for Statistics/Data Science", an intensive short sequence of sessions reviewing the necessary parts of undergraduate calculus and linear algebra necessary for a masters' degree in Statistics or Data Science at Columbia.
 In 2019 I developed the course and delivered this in person.
 In 2020 I delivered the course via a sequence of 10/15 minute videos, each focusing on an individual topic.
 In 2021, I will be holding recitation classes for the course.
 * (Summer 2018) I lead a sequence of 10 review sessions (approx. 90 minutes each) for PhD students taking the 'Statistical Inference' qualifying exam.